pletfix/docs/en/routing.md

 <a name="middleware"></a>
 ### Middleware

-Not supported yet, planned in future.
+Not supported yet.
+Planned release: 0.7.0

 s.[Slim Framework](https://www.slimframework.com/docs/objects/router.html#route-middleware)
 You can also attach middleware to any route or route group.